 Picture this—it’s a beautiful night and you’re sitting outside with some of your friends, gathered around your roaring fire pit.
 Having the fire feature there brings ambiance, light, and heat to your space.
 It’s a picture-perfect scene.
 With the fire pit drawing you all in, the experience is even more memorable.
 There’s a sense of “coziness” to the atmosphere.

 While that all sounds great, you may be wondering can I have a fire pit in my backyard?
 You have no idea what’s involved or how to add one.
-As you start to explore the process, there are some important facts that you should know so that you can make wise choices.
+As you start to explore the process, there are some important things to know about fire pits so that you can make wise choices.

 1. Fire Pits can be Free-Standing or Built-In